 Library databases are collections of articles, reports, or information that are not easily available for free via a Google search.
-These licensed resources are purchased by the library for use by our students, faculty, and staff, and thus require you to login with your Rowan credentials.
+These licensed resources are purchased by the library and university for use by our students, faculty, and staff -- therefore you are required to login with your Rowan credentials.
 Click the links below to start your research on companies, industries, consumers, and more!

 Remember to always start your search from the Campbell Library home page, where you will log in with your Rowan credentials in order to access all of our database subscriptions.